the-broken-ai/portfolio-server/README.md

-# Portfolio Server
+# Portfolio Server :: API based
-Backend Server for portfolion built using Django.
+Backend Server for portfolion built using Django using REST framework.

 to run:
 ```